Namo Buddhaya, Namo Dharmaya, Namo Sanghaya,

 The Buddha, the fully Enlightened One, the founder of Buddhism, show the way of peace, joy, and authentic happiness to living things and living beings all over the planet.

-Peaceful Sangha, the Community of cultivated people, vow to live their lives of ethics, mindfulness, and awareness to bring peace and happiness to themselves and to other people right here in this world.
+Harmonious and peaceful Sangha, the Community of cultivated people, vow to live their lives of ethics, mindfulness, and awareness to bring peace and happiness to oneself and to other people right here in this world.

 Finally, we sincerely thank natural environment and peace society, where we live in independence, autonomy, freedom, warmness, fullness, and happiness right here and right now in the present life.
-Moreover, beside the meanings of gratitude and grateful remembrance in Buddhism, Thanksgiving still has the meanings of eating vegan to nourish the hearts of loving-kindness and compassion.
-According to normal meanings, every year, when Thanksgiving comes, there are millions of turkeys and animals killed, but according to the meanings of Buddhism, when Thanksgiving and other ceremonies come, to maintain long-term health and to nourish wholesome environment, compassion, and loving-kindness, we are aware to take a great vow to eat vegetables, tofu, flowers, and fruits to benefit ourselves and other people right in the present life.
+Moreover, beside the meaning of gratitude and grateful remembrance in Buddhism, Thanksgiving still has the meaning of eating vegetarian food to nourish loving-kindness and compassion.
+According to normal meaning, every year, when Thanksgiving comes, there are millions of turkeys and animals killed, but according to the meaning of Buddhism, when Thanksgiving and other ceremonies come, to maintain long-term health and to nourish wholesome environment, compassion, and loving-kindness, we are aware to take a great vow to eat vegetables, tofu, flowers, and fruits to benefit ourselves and other people right in the present life.

-Today, we have many wholesome conditions to study, understand, practice, and apply the meanings of Thanksgiving into our daily life to benefit everyone.
-Therefore, we strive to promote, maintain, and develop the traditional cultural features of the past and the present to make life beautified right here and right now in this world.
+Today, we have many wholesome conditions to study, understand, practice, and apply the meaning of Thanksgiving into the daily life to benefit everyone.
+Therefore, we strive to promote, maintain, and develop the traditional cultural features of the past and the present to beautify life right here and right now in this world.

 Best wishes to you to enjoy a happy Thanksgiving season with your loved ones, relatives, and friends in the family, the Temple, or in the Church happily.